15 Minute Read | By: Mappedin

 What's in an indoor map and how do you create one?
 We're going through the nine steps to creating indoor navigation maps and experiences.

-Companies use indoor navigation technology to map large buildings, such as shopping malls, universities, airports, and building complexes.
-They provide visitors with important information about the venue.
-For places that offer an app, visitors can easily download the application or open it via the web to access the map with live updates in real-time.
+Companies use indoor navigation technology to map large buildings, such as shopping malls, a university, airports, and building complexes.
+They provide visitors with important information about the venue using an indoor map or an indoor positioning system app.
+For places that offer an app, visitors can easily download the indoor navigation apps or open via the web to access the map with live updates in real-time.
 The technology combines the power of GPS with a highly accurate indoor positioning system (IPS).
+To create your indoor maps, you can choose innovative mapping providers like Mappedin whose technology is designed to integrate with an indoor positioning system app or indoor GPS app.

 Indoor navigation maps not only provide convenience for users, but also for the companies managing the property.
-Executives and operations managers can easily use indoor navigation maps to make updates, guide important decisions, and plan resources and facilities accordingly.
+By creating indoor maps, executives and operations managers can easily use indoor navigation maps to make updates, guide important decisions, implement custom indoor navigation designs, and plan resources and facilities accordingly.
 While we know how indoor navigation maps can be beneficial for businesses and visitors, how exactly do you create one?
 In this guide, we will cover the nine basic step-by-step principles in creating indoor navigation maps.

 Click here to download the PDF version of this blog.